JetBrains/jetbrains_guide/sites/dotnet-guide/contents/tutorials/aspnet-basics/startup/index.md

 The next is `ConfigureServices`, which accepts an `IServiceCollection` interface.
 This method allows us to register dependencies and frameworks.
 In this project, we have added the Razor Pages framework.

-Finally, we have the Configure method, which takes two parameters: IApplicationBuilder and IWebHostEnvironment.
+Finally, we have the Configure method, which takes two parameters: `IApplicationBuilder` and `IWebHostEnvironment`.
 This method helps us shape our runtime request pipeline from requiring a secure connection, serving static files, and handling request routing.

 As ASP.NET developers, we'll often come back to this file as our application needs evolve.